DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * [Ukraine Sponsorship Scheme](https://www.gov.uk/guidance/apply-for-a-visa-under-the-ukraine-sponsorship-scheme)

+#### 3. Date of arrival

-3) You must move to England no more than 3 months before the start of your course.
+You must move to England no more than 3 months before the start of your course.

 ### Non-eligibility for trainee teachers